Charlie Cutler Healing & Wellness Program

 - Aromatherapy is the use of essential oils from plants and is offered to improve the physical, mental, and spiritual well-being of patients.

-New in 2020, as a direct result of the amazing support of our community, we are proud to include the following services:
+Last year, as a direct result of the amazing support of our community, we are proud to include the following services:

-- Beginning February 2020 cancer patients and caregivers at Stoddard now have the opportunity to participate a special, custom course on Mindfulness-based stress reduction (MBSR).
+- Cancer patients and caregivers at Stoddard now have the opportunity to participate a special, custom course on Mindfulness-based stress reduction (MBSR).
 MBSR is an eight-week evidence-based program that offers intensive mindfulness training to help with stress, anxiety, depression and pain.
 Utilized in medical settings over the last 40 years, MBSR uses a combination of mindfulness meditation, body awareness, yoga and exploration of patterns of behavior, thinking, feeling and action to increase positive response to toxic stress, stress hardiness, focus, creativity, regulate emotions, and allow a greater sense of self-care and well-being.

 - Meals that Matter John Stoddard Cancer Center now offers nutritionally balanced, ready-made meals for our patients and their caregivers at no cost.
 The recipes were developed in conjunction with our Stoddard dietitian and internal Food & Nutrition team, and the menu features full entrees as well as soup and fruit options.